Trans–West African Coastal Highway: Route and status

-Overall length and condition
+Length and condition

 The length of the route is 4560 km of which 83% or 3777 km has been paved according to African Union (AU) documents, or 4010 km with 3260 km paved, according to African Development Bank (ADB) reports (which do not include the Nouakchott-Dakar section of about 570 km).
 There are about 9 unpaved sections, but some paved sections require reconstruction.
 All are two-lane highways with the exception of short four-lane highways in the eastern third of the route.
 The ADB reports published in 2003 say that 32% of the highway is in poor condition, 9% is good and 59% is fair.

 Reconstruction of the segment in Lagos, Nigeria began in 2010, and when it is complete that section will be ten lanes wide.

 Managing authorities

 The highway is a project of ECOWAS and the New Partnership for Africa’s Development (NEPAD) of the AU, with funding from the African Development Bank.
 The route is Trans Africa Highway No. 7 (TAH7) in the International Road Federation's list of nine highways which it regards as priorities for a Trans-Africa Highway network.